 PetWellClinic® offers several supplement options from Nutramax Labs.
 All of their products are manufactured in state-of-the-art facilities and they work hard to ensure they adhere to Good Manufacturing Practices (GMP).
 These supplements can be purchased directly from PetWellClinic®, and our vets will help you determine which supplements would be best for your pet and their specific needs.

 If you notice your pet is acting differently, they could be struggling with an injury, infection, or disease.
 Or, they may be feeling the aches and pains that come with aging.
 If you aren’t sure what is causing your dog’s behavioral change, the first step is to take your pet to the vet for a physical exam.

 Osteoarthritis is a painful condition that can be managed.
 With proper care and frequent physical exams, dogs with osteoarthritis commonly live a normal life expectancy!

-Your PetWellClinic veterinarian will help you find the right nutrition plan that supports your dog’s joint health and helps normalize their body weight and condition.
+Your PetWellClinic® veterinarian will help you find the right pain management and nutrition plan that supports your dog’s joint health and helps normalize their body weight and condition.
 Together, we can develop a well-tailored plan to help manage your dog’s overall pain and discomfort.

 PetWellClinic® is dedicated to being here for pet owners.
 Our hours of operation extend into the evenings and weekends, and our clinic environment is built with your pet’s comfort in mind.
 Talk to your PetWellClinic® veterinarian about how your arthritic dog could benefit from different treatment options.

 PetWellClinic® provides convenient, affordable veterinary care for pet owners.
 PetWellClinic® has locations and services built with convenience in mind.
 Stop by with your pet any time!
 No appointment necessary.

 This blog has been updated since its original publication in 2021 for comprehensiveness.